Gibbs measures for foliated bundles with negatively curved leaves: Gibbs measures and F -harmonic measures for foliated bundles

 \paragraph{Existence.} The existence of Gibbs measures for $G_t$ follows from the following theorem.

-\begin{theorem} Let $F:T^1B\to\R$ be a Hölder continuous potential..
-Then: \begin{enumerate} \item for any small disc $D\dans\bW^u_{loc}(x)$, the accumulation points of
+\begin{theorem} Let $F:T^1B\to\R$ be a Hölder continuous potential.
+Then \begin{enumerate} \item for any small disc $D\dans\bW^u_{loc}(v)$, the accumulation points of

-are Gibbs measures for $G_t$ associated to the potential $\bF$. \item ergodic components of Gibbs measures for $\bF$ are Gibbs measures for the same potential; \item the densities $\overline{\psi}_{F,x}^u(y)$ of the conditional measure of any Gibbs measure $\mu$ on the unstable plaques $\bW^u_{loc}(x)$ with respect to $\bar{\lambda}^u_{F,x}$ are uniformly log-bounded and satisfy:
+are Gibbs measures for $G_t$ associated to the potential $\bF$; \item ergodic components of Gibbs measures for $\bF$ are Gibbs measures for the same potential; \item the densities $\widehat{\psi}_{F,v}^u$ of the conditional measure of any Gibbs measure $\mu$ on the unstable plaques $\bW^u_{loc}(v)$ with respect to $\widehat{\lambda}^u_{F,v}$ are uniformly log-bounded (i.e. bounded away from $0$ and $\infty$) and satisfy

-for $x\in M$, $y,z\in\bW^u_{loc}(x)$ and $T\in\R$; \item the projection to $T^1B$ of a Gibbs measure for $G_t$ associated to $\bF$ is $\mu_F$. \end{enumerate} \end{theorem}
+for $v_0\in T^1\F$, $v,w\in\bW^u_{loc}(v_0)$ and $T\in\R$; \item the projection to $T^1B$ of a Gibbs measure for $G_t$ associated to $\bF$ is $\mu_F$. \end{enumerate} \end{theorem}

-\begin{demo} The proof of this theorem is a simple adaptation of section 11.2.2. of \cite{BDV}, where the authors study the Gibbs $u$-states of partially hyperbolic systems.
-Here, we know that $\bcW^u$ is a foliation of a \emph{compact} manifold $M$ which is \emph{uniformly} expanded by $G_t$.
-By using the Hölder continuity of the lifted potential $\bF$ in the leaves of $\hcF$, we see that these results can be generalized without difficulty (the precise verifications can be found in the author's thesis \cite{Al5}). \end{demo}\\
+\begin{proof} The proof of this theorem is a simple adaptation of Section 11.2.2. of \cite{BDV}, where the authors study the Gibbs $u$-states of partially hyperbolic systems.
+Here, we know that $\bcW^u$ is a foliation of a \emph{compact} manifold $T^1\F$ which is \emph{uniformly} expanded by $G_t$.
+By using the Hölder continuity of the lifted potential $\bF$ in the leaves of $\hcF$, we see that these results can be generalized without difficulty (the precise verifications can be found in the author's thesis \cite[Section VI.1.3]{Al5}). \end{proof}

-We can see that any Gibbs measure for $G_t$ yields a family of measures transverse to $\bcW^u$ with the following absolute continuity property which is analogous to Property \eqref{Eq:cocycleweakstable}.
-Here, a transversal to $\bcW^{u}$ is of higher dimension than $\bcW^{cs}$: typically, we can think of a transversal as being the product of a center stable manifold by a little open subset of the fiber $X$, which is transverse to $\hcF$.
+The next result shows that any Gibbs measure for $G_t$ yields a family of measures transverse to $\bcW^u$ with an absolute continuity property which is analogous to Property \eqref{Eq:cocycleweakstable}.
+Here, a transversal to $\bcW^{u}$ is of higher dimension than $\bcW^{cs}$.
+Typically, we can think of a transversal as being the product of a center stable manifold by a little open subset of the fiber $X$, which is transverse to $\hcF$.